Porskrog/Book-Project-The-Broken-Compass/manuscript/introduction.md

 # The Fork in the Road: A Personal Journey to Ethical Leadership

+## DRAFT SKETCH - TO BE EXPANDED

+[Note: This will build on the existing introduction draft, enhancing it with new elements that connect to the broader themes of institutional fragmentation and antifragile ethics]

 The fluorescent lights hummed overhead as I sat in the sterile conference room, surrounded by executives in crisp suits.
 The air was thick with anticipation.
 As the program manager, I knew what was coming, but that didn't make it any easier to witness.

 The bids for a major public software tender were about to be revealed.
 Our company's offer flashed up on the screen, and my heart sank.
 The figure was impossibly low—less than half of our closest competitor's bid.
 A quick mental calculation confirmed my fears: there was no way we could deliver on this price without cutting corners, overworking our team, or outright failing to meet the project's requirements.